 Is k(x,s) a wise choice since we use k as an index of occasion in the very same equation?
 Maybe g(x,s) instead?
 Would have to be fixed throughout the chapter.

-‘… obtained so that effective estimation is possible.’
+‘… obtained so that effective parameter estimation is possible.’

 251, very last line: add comma after equation (I think)